 The keyboard is one of the most popular instruments for people to buy to keep and learn to play at home.
 One of the reasons that keyboards have become so popular is that they are generally cheaper to buy and maintain than pianos, as well as being easier to move and taking up much less space.

 These have been developed to be able to reproduce the sounds made by a host of different musical instruments.
 They are also able to create sounds electronically that musical instruments are unable to duplicate.
 At the higher end of the synthesizer range you can connect to a computer to program in your own sounds.
 The connection is made through either a MIDI or USB connection.
-If your synthesizer has a MIDI connection, you can also connect to other keyboards to create layers of sound.
+Therefor if a synthesizer has a MIDI connection, you can also connect to other keyboards to create layers of sound.

 If you are unsure of the type of keyboard you are looking for, then counting the keys could help.
 Digital pianos have between 25 and 88 keys, while workstations have a minimum of 61.
 The number of keys is important because it affects the range of sound that the instrument can make.
 This can affect How to Buy the Perfect Keyboard for you.

 The more keys there are on the instrument, the greater its sound range.
 For example, a keyboard with 25 keys has just a 2-octave range.
 One with 49 keys has a 4 octave range.
 At the other end of the scale a digital keyboard with 88 keys with have a sound range of 7 octaves.
 Just remember the more keys the keyboard has, the more difficult it will be to transport it anywhere.